Conditions in reception facilities

 The Migration Agency is responsible for supervising the accommodation of asylum seekers in ordinary flats in regular residential areas and to assist asylum seekers accordingly.
 The ordinary rules for the number of persons per room do not apply to asylum seekers, meaning that more people can live in a 3-room flat than is regularly the case when municipal authorities designate accommodation for citizens.

-In a report investigating crimes in asylum reception centres in 2018, the Swedish National Council for Crime Prevention reported that several crimes have been committed.
+In a report investigating crimes in asylum reception centres in 2018, the Swedish National Council for Crime Prevention reported several crimes.
 The most common crimes were assault (21%), vandalisation (19%) and drug offences (14%).
 Most of the assault committed concerned incidents between residents at the facilities (80%) and mostly involved men.
-The report indicates that mental illness issues and overcrowding are risk factors which contributed to increasing such incidents.
-The report also notes that there are only a few collective accommodations designed for women.
-It further highlights that many crimes or incidents go unreported as a result of fear, a lack of trust in authorities, or the fear to jeopardize their asylum process.[1]
-In 2020, the Swedish Church also reported that women are especially vulnerable and subjected to sexual harassment and assault.
-[2]
+The report indicated that mental illness issues and overcrowding were risk factors which contributed to increasing such incidents.
+The report also noted that there are only a few collective accommodations designed for women.
+It further highlighted that many crimes or incidents go unreported as a result of fear, a lack of trust in authorities, or the fear to jeopardize their asylum process.[1]
+In 2020, the Swedish Church also reported that women are especially vulnerable and subjected to sexual harassment and assault.[2]

-While there are no reports on restrictions on leisure or religious activities, there are also complaints about the lack of organised activities during the asylum procedure.
+While there are no reports of restrictions on leisure or religious activities, there are also complaints about the lack of organised activities during the asylum procedure.
 In some centres, pro bono organisations offer different activities and opportunities to learn Swedish in informal ways.
 The government has provided considerable funding to NGOs and educational associations to provide meaningful activities for all asylum seekers and to set up venues where asylum seekers can meet other people.
-Activities can be beginner’s courses in Swedish, information about Swedish society and the asylum process, children’s activities and outdoor activities including sports.
-However, in 2021, as well as in 2020, leisure activities for asylum seekers, as for the population in general, were affected as a result of Covid-19 and many activities had to be suspended, moved outdoors or reduce the number of participants.
-The last restrictions were lifted in February 2022.
+Activities can be beginner’s courses in Swedish, information about Swedish society and the asylum process, children’s activities and outdoor activities including sports.[3]

 The average duration of stay in reception system depends on the situation of the asylum seekers concerned: